zortax/zgui/docs/guide/architecture.md

 ## The shape of it

 zgui is a **retained** framework.
-Nothing is rebuilt per frame that did not change: not the document, not the computed styles, not the box tree, not the shaped paragraphs, not the display list, and not the pixels.
-Every stage keeps its result and is handed a description of what became invalid.
+It keeps the document, computed styles, box tree, shaped paragraphs, per-fragment paint recordings, and rendered pixels.
+A frame rebuilds only the data that became invalid.
+The paint stage assembles a finished scene from recordings that intersect the damage set, and the renderer keeps pixels outside that set.

 ```text
   components and signals            zgui-view, zgui-view-macro, zgui-elements, zgui-reactive